How To Identify And Treat A State Of Psychosis

 According to the standards established by the American Psychiatric Association, a diagnosis of schizophrenia requires at least one month of active symptoms like hallucinations and delusions.
 However, other psychotic disorders may involve shorter periods of psychosis.

-What can cause a state of psychosis?
+What can cause a state of psychosis in mental illnesses like bipolar disorder?

 Many causal factors can contribute to the emergence of psychosis, including the following: